-Question 18: Describe your agency's sustainability goals in accordance with EO 13514 and how these goals are being met, taking stewardship of historic properties into account.
+Question 18: Describe your agency's sustainability goals and climate change adaptation planning and how stewardship of historic properties is being addressed.

 RESPONDING TO EO 13514

 Adopting a proactive approach to tracking and reducing energy, water, waste, and greenhouse gas (GHG) emissions, AFRH has retained ICF International/ICF Marbek to help with compliance goals under EO 13423 and 13514.
 ICF's report, "Toward an Integrated Sustainability Plan," was presented to AFRH in May 2011; it includes data representative of AFRH's baseline year (2008) as well as mitigation strategies and recommended mitigation activities.
 AFRH intends to use this information to reduce operational costs and energy consumption, specifically its GHG emissions to comply with EO 13514.